suhaibfida/Kathe-Bathe/README.md

 Ready for inference
 ```

-The adapter weights are loaded from the submitted Hugging Face repository.
+The adapter weights are loaded from the Hugging Face repository.

 A merged model is not required.